-Proceeds of the sale of the Bonds will be used to pay (i) costs of acquisition by the District of certain public infrastructure benefitting the District, (ii) capitalized interest on the Bonds through July 15, 2022 and (iii) costs of issuance of the Bonds.
+Proceeds of the sale of the Bonds will be used to pay costs of acquisition by the District of certain public infrastructure benefitting the District and costs of issuance of the Bonds.

 Investment in the Bonds involves certain risks that each prospective investor should consider prior to investing.
 See "SECURITY FOR AND SOURCES OF PAYMENT OF THE BONDS" and "RISK FACTORS" herein.